How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations: Abstract

 \section{Abstract}

-Some plasma instability thresholds, derived from linear theory, constrain the observed parameters of solar wind velocity distributions, defining boundaries of ``allowed'' plasma parameters.
-These thresholds typically account for a single source of free energy, such as temperature anisotropy or a drifting secondary component with some dependence on other system parameters, e.g. the ratio of thermal to magnetic pressure, $\beta$.
-Excursions beyond these thresholds result in the emission of energy, transferred from particles to coherent electromagnetic waves, acting to push the system toward a more stable configuration.
-In this work, we use linear theory to define parametric limits for a low-$\beta$ plasma that contains a drifting proton beam or helium ($\alpha$)-particle population.
+Ion-driven plasma instability thresholds, derived from linear theory, constrain the distribution of solar observations in parameter space, defining boundaries of stable plasma parameters.
+Excursions beyond these thresholds result in the emission of energy, transferred from particles to coherent electromagnetic waves, acting to adjust the system toward a more stable configuration.
+In this work, we use linear Vlasov--Maxwell theory to define parametric limits for a low-$\beta$ plasma that contains a drifting proton beam or helium ($\alpha$-particle) population.
 A sufficiently fast and dense drifting population triggers an Oblique Drift Instability (ODI).
-This instability decreases the velocity drift between the thermal proton and secondary populations and prevents $\beta$ from decreasing below a minimum value by heating both the core and drifting populations.
-Our predictions are of interest for \emph{Parker Solar Probe} observations, as they provide an additional mechanism for perpendicular heating of ions active in the vicinity of \Alfven surface.
-The ODI also explains the discrepancy between long-standing expectations of measurements of very low-$\beta$ plasmas with very large temperature anisotropies in the near-Sun environment and in situ observations, where $\beta$ is consistently measured above a few percent and the secondary populations drifting faster than the bulk of proton population by no more than approximately one \Alfven velocity.
+This instability decreases the velocity drift between the thermal core proton and secondary populations and prevents the ratio of core thermal to magnetic pressure $\beta_c$ from decreasing below a minimum value by increasing the temperatures---i.e. heating---of both the core and drifting populations.
+Our theoretical results are of interest for \emph{Parker Solar Probe} observations, as they provide an additional mechanism for perpendicular heating of ions active in the sub-\Alfvenic solar wind.
+The ODI may explain the discrepancy between long-standing expectations of measurements of very low-$\beta$ plasmas with very large ion temperature anisotropies in the near-Sun environment and \emph{in situ} observations, where $\beta$ is consistently measured above a few percent and the secondary ion populations drift faster than the bulk of proton population by no more than approximately the local \Alfven speed.

-\paragraph {\textbf{Introduction}.} The solar wind in the inner heliosphere is weakly collisional, allowing the plasma to depart from Local Thermodynamic Equilibrium (LTE).
-Each component can be anisotropic, with distinct temperatures perpendicular and parallel to the direction of the magnetic field \cite{Matteini_2007_GRL}, or cruising with different velocities, producing a commonly observed inter-component drift \cite{Durovcova_2019_SoPh}.
-These anisotropies and relative drifts often store a significant percentage of the system's ``free'' energy \cite{Chen_2016_ApJ,Klein_2018,Martinovic_2023_ApJ_Ins_2}.